den01-python-programming/exercise-2-17-sum-of-a-sequence/README.md

-# Exercise 2.17 Sum of a seqeuence
+# Exercise 2.17 Sum of a sequence

 Implement a program, which calculates the sum 1+2+3+...+n where n is given as user input.